Skip to main content

 The enrich-first vs. deduplicate-first debate has a practical answer: do both, in three passes.

-If you’re working through a CRM cleanup project and want to think through the tooling, the workflow, or how to layer intent signals on top of clean data, Rodz is a good place to start.
+If you’re working through a CRM cleanup and want to think through the tooling, the workflow, or how to layer intent signals on top of clean data, Rodz is a good place to start.